Loisel/loisel.github.io/mysite/content/_index.md

 I do **Web Development** and **Data Science**.
 I grew up with Physics, worked on carbon nanotubes and in energy-systems research.
 Along the way I also did a lot of **modelling** and I [contributed](https://github.com/polca/premise) to the integration of life-cycle analysis with climate mitigation scenarios.
-I helped creating the climbing community platform [cruxle.org](cruxle.org) and the multiplayer game [piraterace.com](piraterace.com).
+I helped creating the climbing community platform [cruxle.org](cruxle.org) and the multiplayer game [piraterace.com](piraterace.com)(coming soon).
 And I enjoy playing the guitar.

 <div class="h4 text-center">
     <span class="badge badge-link text-monospace text-muted">Python</span>